mph-/lcapy/doc/install.rst

   >>> sudo apt-get install python-numpy python-matplotlib

+- For schematic drawing you need pdflatex and the circuitikz package.

 - The easiest way to obtain the Lcapy sources is to use git:

   >>> git clone https://github.com/mph-/lcapy